Aliases for ACP1 Gene

 GeneCards Summary for ACP1 Gene

-ACP1 (Acid Phosphatase 1, Soluble) is a Protein Coding gene.
-Diseases associated with ACP1 include favism and stress polycythemia.
-Among its related pathways are PDGFR-beta signaling pathway and EPHA2 forward signaling.
-GO annotations related to this gene include phosphatase activity and acid phosphatase activity.
+ACP1 (Acid Phosphatase 1) is a Protein Coding gene.
+Diseases associated with ACP1 include Pharyngeal-Cervical-Brachial Variant Of Guillain-Barre Syndrome and Bubonic Plague.
+Among its related pathways are Thiamine metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and acid phosphatase activity.
+An important paralog of this gene is PTRHD1.

 Acts on tyrosine phosphorylated proteins, low-MW aryl phosphates and natural and synthetic acyl phosphates.
 Isoform 3 does not possess phosphatase activity.